ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Creating-an-ISIS-StreamDevice-IOC.md

 For this example we are using the Hameg 8123.

-First create the necessary directory structure and IOC boilerplate, starting from the `EPICS\ioc` directory:
+First create the necessary directory structure and IOC boilerplate, starting from the `EPICS\ioc` directory (we're going to create at least two IOCs):
 ```
 mkdir HAMEG8123
 cd HAMEG8123